fisharebest/webtrees/readme.txt

 You can find all of the images referenced in your file by opening your GEDCOM in a text editor and looking for the OBJE or FILE tags.

-PhpGedView includes a "media/thumbs" directory where you can place thumbnails of your media files for display in lists and on other pages.
+webtrees includes a "media/thumbs" directory where you can place thumbnails of your media files for display in lists and on other pages.
-PhpGedView allows you to create your own thumbnails so that you can maintain artistic control over your media and to avoid the installation of other server side software.
+webtrees allows you to create your own thumbnails so that you can maintain artistic control over your media and to avoid the installation of other server side software.
 Make a copy your images and reduce them to an appropriate thumbnail size somewhere around 100px width and upload them to